Nikoleta-v3/Game-Theory-and-Python/paper.md

 # Acknowledgements

-The tutorial has been made possible due to the existence of the open source package [Axelrod-Python](https://github.com/Axelrod-Python/Axelrod).
+The tutorial has been made possible due to the existence of the open-source package [Axelrod-Python](https://github.com/Axelrod-Python/Axelrod).
 We would like to express our appreciation to the maintainers of the package as well as anyone that has ever contributed to it.